Mine Action Applications (MApps)Linking Communities to Mine Action Through Digital Platforms

-Danish Demining Group (DDG) is developing an innovative two-way communication web portal and parallel SMS service that aims to improve the service provision and exchange between the people living in the conflict affected communities and the mine action assisting these communities.
+The Danish Demining Group (DDG) is developing an innovative two-way communication web portal and parallel SMS service that aims to improve the service provision and exchange between the people living in conflict-affected communities and the mine action personnel assisting these communities.

 The mine action applications currently consist of the following prototype products:

-- A two-way communication Android app is currently under development
+- A two-way communication Android app is also currently under development.

-MApps is a global pilot project that seeks to test the innovation in the three scenarios where mine action typically takes place; 1) the emergency scenario 2) protracted crisis scenario 3) the development scenario.
+MApps is a global pilot project that seeks to test the innovation in the three scenarios where mine action typically takes place: 1) the emergency scenario 2) protracted crisis scenario and, 3) the development scenario.

 Globally, DDG partners with the Geneva International Centre for Humanitarian Demining (GICHD), CartONG and Social Impact Lab (SIMlab) on the pilot project.